jpjpjp/lm-v2-dev-portal-poc/api/v2/lunch-money-api-changelog.md

 The transaction object has changed significantly in v2.
 A transaction has properties that reference other objects in Lunch Money such as categories, accounts, and tags.
 In v1 the details for these related object were "hydrated".
 In the context of RESTful APIs, "hydration" generally refers to populating an object with all its data.
 In the Lunch Money APIs, hydration generally relates to providing the details of associated objects that are also referred to by their IDs in the response body.

-To optimize the speed (and development time) of the v2 Lunch Money APIs, the transaction object will no longer be hydrated.
+To optimize the responsiveness of the v2 Lunch Money APIs, the transaction object will no longer be hydrated.
 Categories, accounts, and tags are now returned as IDs only.
 Details of these objects can be retrieved by calling the appropriate endpoint using the supplied ID.
 Developers are encouraged to maintain a local cache of these objects to reduce the number of API calls.

 Specific changes are:
+- The `amount` continues to be a string that represents the amount of the transaction in whatever currency is specified in the `currency` property of the transaction.
+  - In the v1 API, the optional `debits_as_negative` query param controlled how to interpret the amount.
+If this parameter was set to false (the default), a negative `amount` value would indicate a credit transaction.
+  - In the v2 API, this parameter is no longer supported and the value in the `amount` field is set to negative or positive based on the user's `debits_as_negative` property.
+This setting is true by default
 - The `payee`, `category_id`, and `notes` fields in the returned transaction objects now match the values seen on the transactions page in the GUI.
   - If these values have been changed due to a recurring rule a new `overrides` object will provide info on what the previous values for these fields were.
   - The `display_name` and `display_notes` fields have been removed.
   - Details of the recurring_item that caused the overrides can be found via the `GET /recurring/{id}` method and passing the value from the transaction's `recurring_id` property
 - Other than `category_id`, no other category related fields are returned.
 This includes all the `category_*` fields in the v1 object as well as the `is_income`, `exclude_from_budget`, and `exclude_from_totals` properties which are derived from the category.
-- The `status` property now has only four supported values, `reviewed`, `unreviewed`, `deleted_pending`, and `pending`.
+- The `status` property now has only three supported values, `reviewed`, `unreviewed`, and `deleted_pending`.
+  - Transactions whose `is_pending` property is true will always have a `status` of `unreviewed`.
 - The `has_children` property has been removed.
 - A new `is_parent` property has been added.
 It is set to `true` for transactions that been split.
-- The `children` property is no longer present on transactions unless they are the parent of a split transaction or returned by the `GET /transactions/group` endpoint.
+- The `children` property is no longer present on transactions unless they are the parent of a split transaction or a transaction group created by grouping multiple transactions together.
 - By default, the parents of transactions that have been split are no longer returned by the `GET /transactions` endpoint.
-  - Parents of a split transaction have the proper ty `is_parent` set to `true`
+  - Parents of a split transaction have the property `is_parent` set to `true`
-  - If a parent transaction is queried directly via the `GET /transactions/{id}`, it will include a `children` property which is an array of IDs of the split transactions.
+  - If a parent transaction is queried directly via the `GET /transactions/{id}`, it will include a `children` property which is an array of of the objects for the split transactions.
   - The ID of parent transactions can be found in the `parent_id` property of split transactions which are returned by default.
 - By default, transactions that have been grouped are no longer returned by the `GET /transactions` endpoint
   - Grouped transactions have the property `is_group` set to `true`.